markadev/KiCad-AppleII/README.md

 ## Introduction

-KiCad-AppleII is a library pack containing KiCad symbols, footprints, and other items that are useful or very specific to Apple II computers or peripherals.
+KiCad-AppleII is a library package containing KiCad symbols, footprints, and other components that are specific or highly relevant to Apple II computers.
+It also includes resources for Apple II clones like the [Microprofessor-II](https://en.wikipedia.org/wiki/Microprofessor_II) and various peripherals

 ## Requirements